 No matter where you go

-Because analysis of trends became popular and was used in every industry, mathematicians and statisticians came together to develop a set of procedures for quantifying results, analyzing data and predicting the future.
-The big idea was that when something happens to x (independent variable), this cause a change in y (dependent variable) and by systematically analyzing the change in one variable relative to another we can use our observations to predict the outcome of a set parameter.
-The set of procedures used to measure the correlation between variables is a called regression analysis.
+Because analysis of trends has became popular in all most every industry, mathematicians and statisticians came together to develop a set of procedures for quantifying results, analyzing data and predicting the future.
+The big idea was that when something happens to x (independent variable), this cause a change in y (dependent variable) and by systematically analyzing the change in one variable relative to another we can use our observations to predict the outcome of a situation.
+The set of procedures used to measure the correlation between variables is called regression analysis.

-At this moment, you might be wondering if regression is some kind of black box magic that takes an input and splits out a model that we are supposed to trust.
+At this moment, you might be wondering if regression is some kind of black box magic that takes an input and splits out an outcome that we are supposed to trust.
 The answer is Yes and No. In simple language regression takes two types of variables, a dependent variable (y, the effect) and a set independent variables (x, the cause); and performs a series of calculations to predict the correlation by minimizing the level of random error.
-An example we can relate to is the weather, we have general idea of how cold it will be tomorrow based on the temperature of today.
-If we were to record the temperature every day, we can estimate that the temperature will drop by one degree every few days.
-However, for temperatures during a storm we will take with consideration, since it might be much colder one day and warmer the next, regression will consider this as a random error.
+An example we can use is the weather, we have general idea of how cold it will be tomorrow based on the temperature of today.
+If we were to record the temperature every day, then we have enough data to estimate that the temperature will drop by one degree every few days.
+However, for temperatures during a storm we will need take into consideration that it might be much colder one day and warmer the next.
+While a regression model will consider this as a random error.
 If we had more data on temperatures during storms we can add this variable into the analysis as well.
-When we add more variables in the model, regression seems more like black box magic since the number of calculations the program performs exponentially increases to the point where it’s hard for the human mind to comprehend, let alone do manually.
+When we add more variables in the model, regression can seem more like black box magic since the number of calculations the program performs exponentially increases to the point where it’s hard for the human mind to comprehend, let alone do manually.

-Because regression looks at every data point and it’s relation with other metrics without any knowledge of the background, often a skilled statistician or data scientist is needed to monitor the analysis to ensure a cleaned dataset is being fed to the program and adjustments are made such that the model matches the nature of the industry.
-For us in digital marketing, that means restrictions and the model matches the digital landscape.
-Below are some questions statistician performing regression might ask,
+Because regression looks at every data point and it’s relation with other metrics without any knowledge of the background, often a skilled statistician or data scientist is needed to monitor the analysis to ensure a cleaned dataset is being fed into the program and adjustments are made such that the model matches the nature of the industry.
+For those that work in digital marketing, that means restrictions on the model so matches the logic with in the digital landscape.
+Below are some questions a statistician performing regression might ask,

 - Is my data bias in anyway?